Unidata/LDM/OESS-Client/README.md

-provision.py wrkgrpName desc node1 interface1 vlanId1 node2 interface2 vlanId2
+provision.py wrkgrpName credential desc node1 interface1 vlanId1 node2 interface2 vlanId2

 Adds a circuit on the network using the OESS API function `provision_circuit`.
 The circuit is created immediately and can be removed by `remove_circuit.py`.

 Parameters:
 wrkgrpName
-ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) desc
+ID of the workgroup (e.g., “UCAR-LDM”, “Virginia”) credential credential for AL2S OESS API account desc
 Description of the circuit (e.g., “NEXRAD2 feed”) node1